MicrosoftDocs/well-architected/well-architected/saas-isv/usage-monitoring-billing.md

 - **Start simple and build gradually.** Having a rough cost model is better than not having one.
 Although cost modeling can be time-consuming and complex, it's crucial for business planning and optimizing costs.
 Start with a high-level model that uses approximate values, such as:

-    - Each customer requires resources X and Y. They cost $100 each.
+    - Each customer requires resources X and Y, which cost $100 each.
-    - Customers that have more than 500 users need resource Z. It costs $50.
+    - Customers that have more than 500 users need resource Z, which costs $50.
-    - Every 10 customers require a new load balancing system.
-It costs $100.
+    - 10% of customers require a new load balancing system, which costs $100.

    Add more details as you need to, like if you need to directly charge customers for their consumption, and include other expenses like staff time and support costs.